googleinterns/gpay-group-buy/server/README.md

 ```
 └── src
     ├── api            # Express route controllers for all endpoints
+    ├── constants      # All constants used in the code
     ├── models         # Database models
     ├── services       # Business logic handlers
-    ├── constants.ts   # All constants used in the code
     └── index.ts       # Server entry point
 ```